Make this gluten-free zucchini muffins recipe when you’re overwhelmed with too much zucchini in your garden.

 More healthy muffin recipes

-These Banana Oatmeal Muffins makes a terrific afternoon snack with a cup of tea or mug of coffee.
+These Banana Oatmeal Muffins make a terrific afternoon snack with a cup of tea or mug of coffee.

-- 1 1/2 cups all-purpose flour (regular or gluten free)
+- 1 1/2 cups all-purpose gluten free flour

 - 1 cup granulated sugar